-&lt;sup>8 Arab citizens are Palestinians who remained inside the borders established by the armistice that ended the 1948-49 war, and their descendants.
+7 Arab citizens are Palestinians who remained inside the borders established by the armistice that ended the 1948-9 war, and their descendants.
 They are distinct from Palestinians living in the territories occupied by Israel since the 1967 war.
-Residents of East Jerusalem constitute a third category - they are governed by Israel and have the legal status of permanent residents.
+Residents of East Jerusalem constitute a third category: they are governed by Israel and have the legal status of permanent residents.